DuraWattle as an Effective Hard-Surface Sediment Control Device

 When you are faced with potential runoff on a hard-surface site, your options for sediment barriers are limited.
-The use of straw wattle and gravel bags has been the traditional choice.
+The use of straw wattle and gravel bags has been a traditional choice.
 However, fiber rolls and gravel bags have limitations and may not be an appropriate selection.

 As the industry progresses and many states are starting to require effective and durable sediment control BMPs, non-traditional solutions are becoming a more popular choice for hard surfaces.
 Not only do these newer solutions outshine straw wattle performance, they are often significantly longer lasting.
 We talked to Estimator Project Manager Todd Hudson about how he approaches hard-surface sediment control on his sites, and his feelings about the straw wattle and gravel bag combination.
-Todd has been working with Storm Water Inspection and Maintenance Services (SWIMS) for 16 years and has vast experience choosing BMPs.
+Hudson has been working with Storm Water Inspection and Maintenance Services (SWIMS) for 16 years and has vast experience choosing BMPs.

 “It just kind of depends on the site and how much exposure you have.
 If it’s just a flat site where they’re maybe demoing a building, a lot of times [straw wattle and gravel bags] can be enough.
 But if there’s going to be a lot of dirt, a lot of potential for run off, then that [solution] doesn’t really work that well.
-We would then go to something like the Heavyweight DuraWattle™.”
+We would then go to something like the Heavyweight DuraWattle.”

-The Heavyweight DuraWattle™ is a durable, lightweight, and flexible sediment barrier manufactured by WTBinc.
+Hudson used DuraWattle on a tenant improvement Walmart site in Rohnert Park, CA in 2014.
 Todd praised the product for its effectiveness and how quickly he was able to master the hard-surface install and removal process on a current tenant improvement Walmart site in Rohnert Park, CA.

 “Once we got it down, it became pretty easy.
 We’ve gone back and moved it around several times.”

-The DuraWattle™ worked well for Todd at this Walmart site because it allowed the locals to still drive through the area before it was completely fenced off.
+The DuraWattle worked well for Todd at this Walmart site because it allowed the locals to still drive through the area before it was completely fenced off.
 As this specific wattle is designed to be driven over, it was a great match.

-Todd plans to reuse the DuraWattle™ when the Rohnert Park job is over.
+Todd plans to reuse the DuraWattle when the Rohnert Park job is over.
 He regularly uses it on other jobsites with soil and sidewalk applications.
-Because the Heavyweight wattle is built to be driven over, the barrier is especially effective at entrances and exits of sites.
+Because the wattle is built to be driven over, the barrier is especially effective at entrances and exits of sites.

-Hard-surface application of the DuraWattle™, review by Terry Sigler with Shames Construction
+Feedback from Terry Sigler with Shames Construction

-Recently, we had a talk with Terry Sigler on this Walmart site in Sacramento, CA about how the DuraWattle™ performed during a big storm.
+In 2015, we had a talk with Terry Sigler on this Walmart site in Sacramento, CA about how DuraWattle performed during a big storm.
 The complete case study is also available.